 Initial Evaluation and Decision

-Editor-in-Chief and Editorial Manager will initially screen all submissions received by the editorial office of the Iraqi.J .Vet.Med to determine if they are within the instructions of guide to authors in terms of formatting preparation, ethical policies of the journal, and journal's scope.
-Submissions that are not properly followed the author’s guideline regarding manuscript formatting requirements will be returned to the corresponding authors to revise and resubmit within one week.
+Editor-in-Chief and Editorial Manager will initially screen all submissions received by the editorial office of the Iraqi J. Vet.
+Med. to determine if they are within the instructions of guide to authors in terms of formatting preparation, ethical policies of the journal, and journal's scope.
+Submissions that are not properly followed the author’s guideline regarding manuscript formatting requirements will be returned to the corresponding author(s) to revise and resubmit within one week.
 Editor-in-Chief will reject the submissions that do not conform to the ethical policies and the scope of the journal without further peer review.
-If submissions judged appropriate to the journal, Editor-in-Chief will assign the submissions for plagiarism checking software Turnitin.
-If the result of originality is less than 20%, submissions will be further considered for peer review process, if not, will be rejected.
+If submissions are judged appropriate to the journal, Editor-in-Chief will assign the submissions for plagiarism checking software Turnitin.
+If the result of originality is less than 20%, submissions will be further considered for the peer-review process, if not, will be rejected.

-The Iraqi.J.Vet.Med applies double blind review, where identities of the reviewers and authors keep anonymously throughout the peer review process.
-Editor-in-Chief will assign the manuscript that passes the initial evaluation to at least two independent experts for review, who may include, but not necessarily, a member of the editorial board or a suggested reviewer by the authors.
+The Iraqi J. Vet.
+Med. applies double-blind review, where identities of the reviewers and authors keep anonymously throughout the peer-review process.
+If the manuscript passes the initial screening, it will be assigned to a section editor who will assess scientific eligibility and recommend reviewers within the scope of the article to the Editor-in-Chief.
+Editor-in-Chief will assign the manuscript to at least two independent experts for review, who may include, but not necessarily, a member of the editorial board or a suggested reviewer by the author(s).
 Based on the title and abstract of the manuscript, the assigned reviewers may accept or reject involving in the review process.

 The reviewers will evaluate the manuscript and submit it back with their recommendation to the Editor-in-Chief within 2 weeks.
-If one of the reviewers recommends rejection or acceptance with a wide different from the other reviewer, the Editor-in-Chief will invite a third reviewer to decide the rejection, acceptance, or revision of the manuscript.
+If one of the reviewers recommends rejection or acceptance with a wide difference from the other reviewer, the Editor-in-Chief will invite a third reviewer to decide the rejection, acceptance, or revision of the manuscript.
 Manuscripts that need revision will be sent back to the corresponding author(s) along with the reviewer's comments.
 The corresponding author(s) must return the revised manuscript to the editorial office within 2 weeks.
 Manuscripts will be considered withdrawn if exceeded the revision due date.
 Request for an extension is acceptable if made before the revision due date.
-Corresponding authors should respond to reviewer comments in a point-by-point style.
+Corresponding author(s) should respond to reviewer comments in a point-by-point style.
 Disagreement with reviewer suggestions by the corresponding authors should be responded clearly.
-Editor-in-Chief will then send the revised manuscript to the Editorial Manager to check whether the manuscript is revised according to the reviewers’ suggestions.
+Editor-in-Chief will then send the revised manuscript to the Editorial Manager to ensure that it has been revised in accordance with the reviewers' suggestions.